 The Data Sources tree is where you import, navigate, and manipulate Data Set(s) and aggregated summary tables.

+Once you've added data, you can also use this pane to edit and manipulate the data using the right click menu, Properties panel, and the + Variable Inserter menu (if working with a raw data set).
 This article covers the various parts of the Data Sources tree interface, and actions that are available.
 More specifically:

-Data Sources Interface
+Data Sources Tree

 When you add a data source, it will be imported either as raw case-level data with variables or as a summary table(s) that is already calculated.
-The cylinder icon denotes data sets and the table icon denotes summary table sources.
+The cylinder icon denotes data sets, and the table icon denotes summary table sources.

 Once you've added a data source, more icons will become available: